 University of Birmingham

-This may have led to internal inconsistencies and poor formatting, to be fixed later.
+which may have led to internal inconsistencies and poor formatting, to be fixed later.

 JUMP TO CONTENTS

-And many other colleagues, students, and friends over many years, especially Max Clowes (1933-1981) who introduced me to AI and a new way of thinking about vision.
+And other colleagues, students, and friends over many years, especially Max Clowes (1933-1981) who introduced me to AI and a new way of thinking about vision.
 See Clowes Tribute.

 A partial index of discussion notes is in